- NB: last update for OpenViBE 2.0.0 (pictures may not fully correspond). OpenViBE 1.3.0 compliant version

 To illustrate box editing functionalities, let’s start by creating a new scenario, and drop a couple of boxes from the box algorithms tab.
 Simple boxes such as ‘Clock’ and ‘Nothing’ (found under the ‘Samples’ category) will do for this tutorial.
 Drag and drop these boxes in the scenario working area, then right-click on the ‘Nothing’ box.
 A context menu should appear, listing different editing functionalities.

-Box editing functionalities appear in the lower part of the menu :
+Box editing functionalities appear in the middle part of the menu :

 Another option only gets listed for those boxes that offer configurable settings, such as the Clock box (this may be guessed from its name displayed in bold case).
 Right click on this box and select :